cheul0518/CS528/Lab1/Task2.md

  // Grab some space for my packet packet = (u_char *)malloc(60);

- /* Fill Network layer fields.
+ // Fill Network layer fields.
 Header length in units of 32bits.
-  * Assuming any OP options not sending, IP header length is 20 bytes, so 20/4 = 5 */
- ip.ip_hl = 0x5;
+ // Assuming any OP options not sending, IP header length is 20 bytes, so 20/4 = 5 ip.ip_hl = 0x5;
  // IPv4
  ip.ip_v = 0x4;
+ // Type of Service.
+Packet precedence ip.ip_tos = 0x0;
+ // Total length for the packet.
+It's converted to the network byte-order ip.ip_len = htons(60);
+ // ID field uniquely identfies each datagram sent by this host ip.ip_id = htons(12830);
+ // Fragment offset for the packet.
+Set it to 0x0 due to no need for any fragmentation ip.ip_off = 0x0;
+ // Time to live.
+Maximum number of hops that the packet can pass while travelling through its destination ip.ip_ttl = 64;
+ // Transport Layer protocol number ip.ip_p = IPPROTO_ICMP;
+ // Set the checksum value to 0 before passing the packet into the checksum function ip.ip_sum = 0x0;

 /* Create a raw socket with IP protocol.
 The IPPROTO_RAW parameter
  * tells the sytem that the IP header is already included;